steveiliop56/tinyauth-docs/docs/contributing.md

 # Contributing

-Contributing is relatively easy, you just need to follow the steps carefully and you will be up and running with a development server in less than 5 minutes.
+Contributing is relatively easy, you just need to follow the steps below and you will be up and running with a development server in less than five minutes.

 ## Requirements